-As previously reported in our 2022 Annual Report, the Company identified material weaknesses related to the following:
+As previously reported in our 2023 Annual Report, the Company identified material weaknesses related to the following:

-- Management did not design and maintain effective controls related to the precision of the Company's review over the initial valuation and subsequent remeasurement of the contingent consideration liability recognized as part of the consideration transferred in the ID R&D Acquisition. - Management did not have sufficient internal technical resources, or adequate oversight of the Company's third-party tax advisor, to appropriately identify, evaluate, and review certain inputs and assumptions that affect the US, foreign, and consolidated tax accounts. - Management did not maintain effective controls related to the financial statement close process to ensure the completeness and accuracy of certain amounts and disclosures, specifically related to balance sheet account reconciliations and the Company's review and preparation of the consolidation and financial statements. - Management did not design or maintain effective controls over the review of the accounting for business combinations, including accounting for transaction costs and deferred taxes.
-This material weakness resulted in a restatement to the second quarter of fiscal 2022 as further discussed in Note 15 to the consolidated financial statements as of and for the period ended September 30, 2022. - Management did not design and maintain effective controls to ensure proper revenue recognition, specifically related to the accounting review of customer contracts. - Management did not perform sufficient risk assessment procedures in order to design and implement effective controls, including consideration of improper segregation of duties, for substantially all of the Company's financial statement areas. - Management did not design or maintain effective information technology general controls over logical access and program change management for certain key information systems used in the financial reporting process.

-- Management did not design or maintain controls to verify the completeness and accuracy of information used by control owners in the operation of controls across substantially all of the Company's financial statement areas. - Management did not maintain sufficient evidence of the operation of certain management review controls and activity level controls across substantially all of the Company's financial statement areas. - · Management did not perform timely and ongoing evaluations to ascertain whether components of internal control are present and functioning.
+- Management did not design and maintain effective controls related to the precision of the Company's review over the initial valuation and subsequent remeasurement of the contingent consideration liability recognized as part of the consideration transferred in the ID R&D Acquisition. - Management did not have sufficient internal technical resources, or adequate oversight of the Company's third-party tax advisor, to appropriately identify, evaluate, and review certain inputs and assumptions that affect the US, foreign, and consolidated tax accounts. - Management did not maintain effective controls related to the financial statement close process to ensure the completeness and accuracy of certain amounts and disclosures, specifically related to balance sheet account reconciliations and the Company's review and preparation of the consolidation and financial statements. - Management did not design or maintain effective controls over the review of the accounting for business combinations, including accounting for transaction costs and deferred taxes. - Management did not design and maintain effective controls to ensure proper revenue recognition, specifically related to the accounting review of customer contracts. - Management did not perform sufficient risk assessment procedures in order to design and implement effective controls, including consideration of improper segregation of duties, for substantially all of the Company's financial statement areas. - Management did not design or maintain effective information technology general controls over logical access and program change management for certain key information systems used in the financial reporting process. - Management did not design or maintain controls to verify the completeness and accuracy of information used by control owners in the operation of controls across substantially all of the Company's financial statement areas. - Management did not maintain sufficient evidence of the operation of certain management review controls and activity level controls across substantially all of the Company's financial statement areas. - Management did not perform timely and ongoing evaluations to ascertain whether components of internal control are present and functioning.